Geometric Learning and Finsler Metrics in Weighted Projective Spaces: Applications

-The clustering algorithm with \( d_F([z], [w]) \) and \( d_{F,\Q}([z], [w]) \) is theoretically applicable to several domains, with primary focus on arithmetic geometry.
-In the analysis of curve automorphisms, clustering rational points in \(\P_{(2,4,6,10)}(\Q)\) using \( d_{F,\Q}([z], [w]) \) identifies genus two curves with extra automorphisms, corresponding to singular points on loci like \(\mathcal{L}_2\).
-These points, associated with distinct geometric properties, are grouped by their Finsler distances, aiding in the classification of curves by automorphism groups.
-In cryptographic curve enumeration, the algorithm theoretically groups moduli points to estimate the distribution of curves with \((n, n)\)-split Jacobians over number fields or finite fields, informing the design of secure isogeny-based cryptosystems by quantifying vulnerable curve classes.
+The clustering algorithm with \( d_F([z],[w]) \) and \( d_{F,\Q}([z],[w]) \) applies to several domains, with primary focus on arithmetic geometry.
+In the study of curve automorphisms, the curves with extra automorphisms form closed substrata of \(\P_{(2,4,6,10)}(\Q)\) (intersections and special components of the loci \(\cL_n\)); when such a substratum is sampled as one of the families \(S_a\) and is separated from the others in \( d_{F,\Q} \), \cref{lem-13} recovers it as a cluster, aiding the classification of curves by automorphism group.
+In cryptographic curve enumeration, the algorithm groups moduli points to estimate the distribution of curves with \((n,n)\)-split Jacobians over number fields or finite fields, informing the design of isogeny-based cryptosystems by quantifying vulnerable curve classes.

-In Arithmetic Dynamics, the algorithm is applied to study rational functions on the projective line \(\P^1\), building on collaborative work with Eslam Badr and Elira Shaska \cite{2024-4}.
-Rational functions of degree \( n \), represented as points in a weighted projective space (e.g., \(\P_{(1,1,\dots,1,2n)}(\Q)\) for coefficients of numerator and denominator polynomials), are clustered using \( d_{F,\Q}([z], [w]) \).
-This groups functions with similar dynamical properties, such as periodic point structures or multiplier spectra, facilitating the analysis of arithmetic and geometric invariants in dynamical systems.
-The Finsler metric’s ability to capture projective symmetries ensures clusters reflect intrinsic dynamical behaviors, supporting theoretical studies of iteration and conjugacy classes.

-\begin{thm} Clustering with \( d_{F,\Q}([z], [w]) \) in \(\P_{(2,4,6,10)}(\Q)\) preserves the geometric and arithmetic structure of the moduli space, grouping points by their Igusa invariants and dynamical properties in Arithmetic Dynamics. \end{thm}